Lionel-Rousseau/linux-prod-backup-toolbox/docs/3-2-1-strategy.md

   only during the rsync run and unmounted immediately after, a ransomware process on the NAS has a narrow window to reach it, only while mv2usb.sh is actively writing.
 Outside that window, the drive is offline at the OS level.
-This makes it a genuine point-in-time safe copy rather than a permanently-exposed mirror, at the cost of one operational constraint: DSM USB auto-mount must remain disabled, otherwise DSM remounts the drive automatically a few seconds after unmount.
+This makes it a point-in-time safe copy rather than a permanently-exposed mirror.
-- **The two OVH copies are correlated.** A vendor-side compromise of OVH (control plane breach, mass disk-warrant scenario) would hit both.
+- **The two OVH copies are correlated.** A vendor-side compromise of OVH would hit both.
-  The NAS at the core site is the genuine independence for that scenario.
+  The NAS at the core site is the real independence for that scenario.
-- **Verification is not free.** The orchestrator catches failures during the run and the log healthcheck catches them an hour later, but the third leg of the verification triangle is a manual process documented in [`restoration-runbook.md`](restoration-runbook.md), not a fully automated job.
-Two manual restores per month, on rotating hosts/datasets, is the operational cost paid for confidence in the backups.
+- **Verification is not free.** The orchestrator catches failures during the run and the log healthcheck catches them an hour later, but the third part of the verification is a manual process documented in [`restoration-runbook.md`](restoration-runbook.md), not a fully automated job.
+Two manual restores per month, on rotating hosts/datasets, is the price for confidence in the backups.